huaweicloud/terraform-provider-huaweicloud/docs/resources/er_route_table.md

 * `description` - (Optional, String) Specifies the description of the route table.
   The description contain a maximum of 255 characters, and the angle brackets (< and >) are not allowed.

-* `tags` - (Optional, Map, ForceNew) Specifies the key/value pairs to associate with the route table.
+* `tags` - (Optional, Map) Specifies the key/value pairs to associate with the route table.
-  Changing this parameter will create a new resource.

 ## Attribute Reference